diagrams/diagrams-haddock/README.md

      in your `.cabal` file.
 Unfortunately, it will still be a while until this feature makes its way into a new release of `cabal`, and yet longer before you can be sure that most people who may want to build your package's documentation have the new version.
+     So this is currently a good option only if you have the HEAD version of `cabal` and don't care about others being able to build your documentation.
+However, in the not-too-distant future this will become the best option.

 2. In the meantime, it is possible to take advantage of `cabal`'s system of user hooks to manually copy the images right after the Haddock documentation is generated.
+Add something like

+    ```
+    build-type: Custom
+    extra-source-files: diagrams/*
+    ```

-Set `build-type: Custom` in your `.cabal file`, and put something like the following in your `Setup.hs`:
+    to your `.cabal` file, and then put something like the following in your `Setup.hs`:

     ``` haskell